SelfPrivacy/selfprivacy-nixos-infect/README.md

 This script - is a modded version of original [nixos-infect](https://github.com/elitak/nixos-infect).
 It have been revritten to suit needs of SelfPrivacy project.
 Except transforming your Ubuntu Linux system into NixOS GNU/Linux, it deploys standart services that SelfPrivacy offers to their customers.

+# DO NOT MERGE

+This branch is to test SelfPrivacy app on real hardware before releasing a new version

 ## Source Distros

 This script has been tested and can install NixOS from the following source distros: